“Strive not to be a success, but rather to be of value.” Albert Einstein (1879 - 1955)

 - Honours Course Information

-The list of course descriptions are not available on Course Planner but can be found in 2016 Honours Course Descriptions.
+The course descriptions are available on Course Outlines and timetabling information is available on Course Planner.
 Students may also take some Level III courses and Honours subjects from outside the school, for example in Computer Science and Physics and Mathematical Physics.
 Joint Honours degrees with some disciplines outside the school are possible.